 How to register

-Online, by mail or by phone at 514 844-0024.
-Registration for courses in French is done on the French version of the page.
+Register online, by mail, by phone at 514 844-0024, or at the EGM (please book an appointment).
+Registration for courses in French can be done on the French version of the page.

-Once registered, you will receive your student access code for the digital version of the courses, even if you are taking the courses in person.
+Once registered, you will receive your student access code for the digital version of the course.